monterto/paceclock/README.md

-A simple pace clock created using AI code tools for personal use.
+A simple pace clock created using AI code tools for my own personal use.

 License: PolyForm Noncommercial — free for non-commercial use, commercial use prohibited.